Why Do Dandelions Turn Into Seed Puffs?

-The Short AnswerDandelion flowers transform into white seed puffs after pollination.
-Each tiny seed is attached to a parachute-like structure called a pappus.
-Wind catches these pappus parachutes, carrying the seeds away to germinate in new locations.
+The Short AnswerDandelions transform from bright yellow flowers into iconic seed puffs after pollination.
+Each seed is attached to a 'pappus,' a feathery parachute that catches the wind, allowing for widespread dispersal and new growth.

 Why It Matters